Best Visa Crypto Cards 2026

 Three Numbers That Matter

-$3,000+/year gap - The difference between the best Visa card (12% cashback, $0 fees) and the worst (0% cashback, 3% FX fee) at $3,000/month.
-The network is the same.
-The economics are not.
+$3,000+/year gap - The difference between the best Visa card (9% cashback, $0 fees) and the worst (0% cashback, 3% FX fee) at $3,000/month.
+Same network, different economics.

-Every Visa Crypto Card Compared
+Best Visa Crypto Cards Compared

 | Card | Cashback | FX Fee | Annual Fee | Type | Custody | Region |